RichardNeverGiveup/Waterloo-Spruce-Clinic/README.md

 - Imitate the project that I worked on in my previous job.
 - Build some custom requirements to showcase my skills.
 - Practice and self-learn MERN stack and PERN stack.
-- Attempt some new features to my previous work."

 ## Requirements (feel free to make suggestions)